RohanDevgon/CareCureMedsML/README.md

-💊 CareCureMedsML: Disease Prediction and Hospital Locator System CareCureMedsML is a machine learning-powered web application that predicts diseases based on symptoms and locates nearby hospitals based on the predicted condition.
+💊 CareCureMeds: Disease Prediction and Hospital Locator System CareCureMeds is a machine learning-powered web application that predicts diseases based on symptoms and locates nearby hospitals based on the predicted condition.
 It combines intelligent diagnosis, interactive visualizations, and map-based hospital ratings to assist users in health decision-making.

 🌟 Features
 ✅ Symptom-based Disease Prediction